Biden, McCarthy reach debt ceiling deal to avoid default

 The impasse became so entrenched Saturday evening that President Biden and Speaker Kevin McCarthy (R-Calif.), who had no plans to speak, staged a break-the-glass phone call in an 11th-hour effort to break the stalemate.

-McCarthy said during a press call that there’s still some work left to do, but he expects to post the legislative text on Sunday, and stage a floor vote the following Wednesday.
+McCarthy said in brief remarks at the Capitol that there’s still some work left to do, but he expects to post the legislative text on Sunday, and stage a floor vote the following Wednesday.

 The proposal still faces tall barriers to passage, particularly in the House, where conservatives wasted no time hammering the compromise as a capitulation by McCarthy to Biden — one they say has undermined the deficit reduction goals of Republicans going into the talks.
 They’re vowing to oppose the measure when it hits the floor.